-We have applied Voronoi density estimates to calculate the dark matter annihilation signal expected in highresolution dark matter simulations of the formation of a Milky-Way like galactic halo (Springel et al., 2008).
+We have applied Voronoi density estimates to calculate the dark matter annihilation signal expected in high-resolution dark matter simulations of the formation of a Milky-Way like galactic halo (Springel et al., 2008).
 In comparison with SPH, this has the advantage to provide an unbiased sum of the volumes assigned to each particle, and to produce less damping of the smallest resolved structures by smoothing.
-In our largest simulation, we constructed a Voronoi mesh for nearly 5 billion particles, composed of about 34 billion tetrahedra in the dual Delaunay tessellation, and with a dynamic range in point density of more than $10^7$ .
+In our largest simulation, we constructed a Voronoi mesh for nearly 5 billion particles, composed of about 34 billion tetrahedra in the dual Delaunay tessellation, and with a dynamic range in point density of more than 107.
 This may well be one of the largest Voronoi meshes ever constructed.
+The mesh construction took 516 seconds on 1024 CPUs of an SGI Altix 4700 (the HLRB-II machine at the Leibniz-Computing Centre in Garching, Germany).